htw-imi-showtime/showtime-website/README.md

 Once your branch was merged, you may view your project's page on https://htw-imi-showtime.github.io/

 ## Including additional content
+In addition to the required content you can add any content you want - at least this term (SoSe2020) this site replaces the Showtime Fair with the booths and posters.
+Please consider
+- the Urheberrecht for all material you provide: Include the information (source, creator etc.) in the caption
+- please reduce the file sizes for all images and videos that are included in the site

 ### Subpages
 You may create subpages for your project by adding additional `.md` files to your project directory. **These additional pages need to have the following file header, otherwise they won't be included in the built website:**
 ```toml